vdecree/matdoidge/src/specialisation/index.md

           work with you to define your brand's personality, voice, and positioning.
 meta:
-  title: Specialization | Mat Doidge - Freelance Web Designer
+  title: Specialisation | Mat Doidge - Freelance Web Designer
 eleventyNavigation:
-  key: Specialization
+  key: Specialisation
 ---